EmmanuelAkinbile/canada-job-market-intelligence/README.md

 ## Limitations & Phase 2 Roadmap

-### Current Limitations
-- **Description snippets** — The Adzuna free tier returns short description previews rather than full job posting text.
-Skill mention frequencies reflect snippet content only and likely underrepresent actual demand for core tools like SQL and Python which appear deeper in job requirements sections.
+- **Description snippets** — Both APIs return short description previews rather than full posting text.
+Skill mention frequencies reflect snippet content only and likely underrepresent actual demand for tools like SQL and Python which appear deeper in job requirements.
-- **Salary data** — 73% of postings do not include structured salary fields.
-Some salary ranges appear within description text and are not yet extracted.
+- **Salary data** — The majority of postings do not include structured salary fields.
+Salary analysis is based on the subset of postings where salary data is available.

-### Phase 2 (Planned)
-- **AI enrichment layer** — Python script using an LLM to extract structured skills and salary data from description text, outputting an enriched CSV that feeds back into the existing Power BI report without rebuilding visuals
-- **Automated scheduling ✅** — Power Automate Desktop flow built and tested; daily schedule configured via Windows Task Scheduler.
-Pipeline runs automatically each day and logs results to run_log.txt
-- **City expansion** — Adding Montreal, Edmonton, and Winnipeg to broaden geographic coverage
-- **Historical tracking** — Accumulating daily snapshots to enable genuine posting trend analysis over time
+## Phase 3 Roadmap

+- **Time Intelligence** — As daily CSV snapshots accumulate, the pipeline will support genuine longitudinal analysis: tracking which skills are rising or declining in demand week-over-week, identifying seasonal hiring patterns, and measuring how posting volume shifts across cities over time.
+The infrastructure is already in place — this becomes available naturally as the dataset grows.

+- **Cloud Storage Migration** — Migrating raw and enriched CSVs from local OneDrive sync to Azure Blob Storage, enabling a fully cloud-native pipeline that runs independently of a local machine.
+This would replace the current Task Scheduler setup with Azure-native scheduling and eliminate the dependency on an always-on local environment.

+- **Video Walkthrough** — A short recorded walkthrough of the pipeline architecture and dashboard, demonstrating the end-to-end flow from API fetch to published report.

 ---